synqs/StocDyn_fig_data/README.md

 - time between images : 12 ms
 - number of images in each reference wing: 100
 - filename: Sep24_Scan_0001_use_K=True, Sep24_Scan_0001_use_K=False

+## Supplementary_Fig1A: Time trace simulation
+The notebook simulates the microscopic dynamics of the atom counts.
+True atom dynamics is compared to observed camera counts, which result from the sum of the atom dynamics during the imaging time.

+## Supplementary_Fig1B: Simulation of atom number fluctuations
+The notebook simulates the microscopic dynamics of the atom and camera counts.
+Mean and variance of camera counts are extracted from the time traces and plotted together with the shot noise.